Panorama Mountain Resort, Canada

-At Panorama Mountain Resort, you will stay in either the Tamarack Lodge or the Ski Tip Lodge.
-Both are well equipped and centrally located in the Upper Village, just steps from both the Mile 1 Quad chairlift, Panorama Springs hot pools and Upper Village amenities.
+At Panorama Mountain Resort, you will stay in either the Pine Inn or the Toby Horsethief Lodge.
+Both are centrally located in the village, with easy access to the chairlifts, Panorama Springs hot pools and village amenities.
 You could not be positioned better in the village.

-The Tamarack and Ski Tip are both slopeside lodges, offering comfortable, self catering accommodation for your stay during your instructor, ski patrol training programme or heli ski adventure.
+The Pine Inn is a slopeside hotel and the Toby Horsethief has incredible mountain views, offering comfortable accommodation for your stay during your instructor, ski patrol training programme or heli ski adventure.

 When staying in resort for more than a few weeks, our students really appreciate having a spacious room to set up home in.
-Bedrooms at both lodges accommodate 2-3 people and benefit from a bathroom, kitchen, TV, high speed internet and storage.
+Bedrooms at either hotel accommodate 2-3 people and benefit from a bathroom, TV, high speed internet and storage.

 Resort height: 1,150m / 3,773 ft

 Average temperature: -5ºC / 25ºF

 No. of lifts: 9

 1 gondola, 2 high speed quad chairlifts, 1 quad chairlifts, 1 triple chairlift, 1 double chairlift, 3 surface lifts.